Bio for Dr. John Gardner

-John Gardner is a professor of mechanical and biomedical engineering at Boise State University.
-He leads the CAES Energy Efficiency Research Institute (CEERI), a state-wide partnership through the Idaho National Laboratory that combines cutting-edge research with education and outreach to promote energy efficiency.
-John also chairs the Boise State Campus Sustainability Advisory Board (CSAB), a campus-wide body that coordinates and promotes sustainability practice, education and research at the university.
-He served as chair of the Boise State Mechanical and Biomedical Engineering Department from 2001 through 2007.
+John leads the CAES Energy Efficiency Research Institute (CEERI), a state-wide partnership that combines cutting-edge research with education and outreach to promote energy efficiency.
+John also chairs the Campus Sustainability Advisory Board (CSAB), a campus-wide body that coordinates and promotes sustainability practice, education and research at Boise State.
+He previously served as chair of the Boise State Mechanical & Biomedical Engineering Department from 2001 through 2007.

-Professor Gardner has published more than 40 refereed research papers as well as 2 textbooks.
-He is a registered professional engineer in Idaho and Pennsylvania.
-Prior to his appointment at Boise State, Dr. Gardner spent 13 years on the faculty at the Pennsylvania State University in University Park where his research in dynamic systems and controls led to publications in diverse fields from railroad freight car dynamics to adaptive control of artificial hearts.
+Prof. Gardner has published more than 40 refereed research papers and 2 textbooks and is a registered professional engineer in Idaho and Pennsylvania.
+Prior to his appointment at Boise State, Dr. Gardner spent 13 years on the faculty at the Pennsylvania State University in University Park, where his research in dynamic systems and controls led to publications in such diverse fields as railroad freight car dynamics and adaptive control of artificial hearts.

 Bio for Kip Sikes